Jump to:

 To ensure your trip to St. Vincent is as enjoyable and stress-free as possible, consider the following tips:

-- Be ready in case of potential natural disasters.
+• Be ready in case of potential natural disasters.
 In the Caribbean, the hurricane season runs from June to November.
 Make sure to monitor local/international weather updates, such as those from the National Hurricane Centre and the World Meteorological Organisation, and follow instructions from local authorities.
 The same applies to volcanic activities — for example, back in 2020, it was announced that the La Soufriere volcano on St. Vincent was in an active state of effusive eruption.
-You can get more safety insights in our FAQ section.

 Pawel Kazmierczak/Shutterstock